Cystatin C: Kidney function

 Studies have also investigated cystatin C as a marker of kidney function in the adjustment of medication dosages.

 Cystatin C levels have been reported to be altered in patients with cancer, (even subtle) thyroid dysfunction and glucocorticoid therapy in some but not all situations.
 Other reports have found that levels are influenced by cigarette smoking and levels of C-reactive protein.
 However, inflammation does not cause an increase in the production of cystatin C, since elective surgical procedures, producing a strong inflammatory response in patients, do not change the plasma concentration of cystatin C. Levels seem to be increased in HIV infection, which might or might not reflect actual renal dysfunction.
 The role of cystatin C to monitor GFR during pregnancy remains controversial.
-Like creatinine, the elimination of cystatin C via routes other than the kidney increase with worsening GFR.
+Like creatinine, the elimination of cystatin C via routes other than the kidney increases with worsening GFR.

 Death and cardiovascular disease

 Kidney dysfunction increases the risk of death and cardiovascular disease.

 Several studies have found that increased levels of cystatin C are associated with the risk of death, several types of cardiovascular disease (including myocardial infarction, stroke, heart failure, peripheral arterial disease and metabolic syndrome) and healthy aging.
 Some studies have found cystatin C to be better in this regard than serum creatinine or creatinine-based GFR equations.

 Because the association of cystatin C with long term outcomes has appeared stronger than what could be expected for GFR, it has been hypothesized that cystatin C might also be linked to mortality in a way independent of kidney function.
 In keeping with its housekeeping gene properties, it has been suggested that cystatin C might be influenced by the basal metabolic rate.